 IT Procurement

-Information technology (IT) procurement is a business process encompassing both the purchasing and implementation of the IT products and services an organization needs to operate.
+By definition, information technology (IT) procurement is a business process that includes both the purchasing and implementation of the IT products and services necessary for an organization to operate.

-In line with organizational strategy, the IT procurement process begins by identifying technology needs before researching, shortlisting, selecting and eventually purchasing the required products.
-For business-wide procurement, the organization’s centralized IT department will oversee the process, typically headed by the company’s Chief Procurement Officer (CPO).
+A typical IT procurement process begins with identifying technology needs, followed by researching, shortlisting, selecting, and eventually purchasing the required products or services.
+In many organizations, the IT department will oversee the process, often under the direction of the Chief Procurement Officer (CPO).

 Robust IT procurement practices are essential for cybersecurity, employee satisfaction, productivity, optimizing costs, and for achieving business objectives.
 IT procurement best practices also help to combat shadow IT.